Damovisa/zava-custom-team-app/src/prd.md

    - What it does: Shows a real-time rendering of the customized product
    - Why it matters: Gives users immediate feedback on their design choices
    - Success criteria: Visualization accurately reflects all user customization choices

+6. **Navigation System**
+   - What it does: Allows users to freely navigate between customization steps
+   - Why it matters: Provides flexibility to revisit and edit previous selections
+   - Success criteria: Users can click directly on step tabs to navigate between sections

 ## Design Direction